A Letter from the Executive Director

 Licensed since 1984.
 On the OAW board of directors since 1985, President 3 times, legislative director since 1988.
 Worked in a laboratory for 8 years, have owned my own business for 18 years, worked for MDs, currently manage a dispensary for a group of ODs.
 Do the scheduling for the Millionaire Club vision clinic in downtown Seattle.

-I have been a member of the OAW since 2010 and have been working in the industry as an optician for nearly 15 years!
+I have been a member of the OAW since 2010, and I have served on the board in one capacity or another since then.
+I have been working in the industry as an optician for nearly 17 years and currently live and work in Richland, WA.
 I love everything about being an optician, especially the wonderful opticianry community that I am lucky enough to call family.
-I enjoy seeing you all at each OAW convention and throughout the year at other education events, and am looking forward to the time we see each other again.

 Lori has been an Opticians Association of Washington member since 2010.
 After graduating from Seattle Central College with an Associates of Applied Science in Opticianry in 2011, and shortly after receiving her dispensing optician license, Lori quickly entered the work force.
 She is currently the lead Optician and office manager of an independent optometry office in Seattle.
 She lives with her husband Dail, her two cats Cartman and Butters, and tarantula Adelita.
 Lori’s wide range of experiences with design, management, fundraising, and education will hopefully bring new life and attention to the Opticians Association of Washington to help the association grow and prosper.